 A Three-Step Ancestry Visa Model For The United States

 Step one would be the approval of a temporary Ancestry Visa good for five years.
 This exceeds the duration of most temporary U.S. visas.

 Step two would be vastly different than any options provided under current U.S. green card laws.

-At the end of the end of the authorized visa period, as noted above, an immigrant would have two options.
+At the end of the end of the five-year authorized visa period, an immigrant would have two options.

 Step three is citizenship.
 After just one year in lawful permanent resident status, the immigrant can file for naturalization.

 Immigration law in the United States requires a five year wait for obtaining citizenship through a parent.
 (It seems unlikely that U.S. immigration authorities would be willing to reduce the time for application eligibility to such a short time frame.)